mccobalt96/GettingAndCleaningDataProject/Code Book.md

 This code book summarizes the results from the data science getting and cleaning data course.

-Data Files

-- 'README.txt'

-- 'features_info.txt': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features.

-- 'activity_labels.txt': Links the class labels with their activity name (see ActivityID below).

-- 'train/X_train.txt': Training set.

-- 'train/y_train.txt': Training labels.

-- 'test/X_test.txt': Test set.

-- 'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
-Their descriptions are equivalent.

-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
-See SubjectID below.

 Identifiers

 SubjectID – identifies the individual for whom data was collected.
 Individuals were coded 1-30 and were either in the train or test group.